mattrob33/RefTagger/README.md

 aTextView.text = taggedText
 ```

-Note that for a TextView to allow clickable links, you must provide a movement method that can handle this.
+**Note:** for a TextView to allow clickable links, you must provide a movement method that can handle this.
 This is very straightforward.

 ```kotlin
 aTextView.movementMethod = LinkMovementMethod()